 Instructions

-- Clean and filet the two chicken breasts.
-Heat 1 tablespoons olive oil over medium-high heat in a large soup pot.
-Cook until internal temp of 165.
+- Heat 1 tablespoon olive oil over medium-high heat in a large pot.
+Cook until internal temp of 165°.
+Do NOT clean the pot.

-- Do NOT clean pot.
-Let chicken cool for 20-30 minutes and then hand shred
+- Let chicken cool for 20-30 minutes and then hand shred.

-- Put all the ingredients into the uncleaned pot and bring it to a boil then decrease heat to a simmer.
-Try to incorporate the fond in the pot into the liquid.
+- Put all ingredients into the uncleaned pot and bring it to a boil, then decrease the heat to a simmer.
+Work the fond into the liquid with a wooden spoon.

 Your Own Private Notes